Should I Sell Roofs After Hurricane Damage?

 My best guess is that there will be work for a couple of years, but the majority of the roof replacement work will be finished inside of 12 months.

 I probably have a lot more to say about this… and you probably have a lot more questions.
-Why don’t you leave a comment below, email me, or join the conversation about working Hurricane Sandy on our Facebook page.
+Why don’t you join the conversation about working a Hurricane on our Facebook page.